jkent/cwhttpd/README.md

 # Example

 There is a [unified example](https://github.com/jkent/esphttpd-example) that works on ESP8266, ESP32 and Linux.
-It shows how to use libesphttpd, serve files, use websocks and in the case of the espressif devices it also shows how to associate WiFi and do flash updates.
+It shows how to use libesphttpd with FrogFS, serve files, use websocks and in the case of the espressif devices it also shows how to associate WiFi and do flash updates.

 # Using With ESP8266_RTOS_SDK or ESP-IDF